hojmax/ATNLP/README.md

 # ATNLP: Paper Implementation

 ## 📝 Description
-This is my final project for the UCPH course [Advanced Topics in Natural Language Processing](https://kurser.ku.dk/course/NDAK19001U/2022-2023).
+This is my final project for the UCPH course [Advanced Topics in Natural Language Processing](https://kurser.ku.dk/course/NDAK19001U/2022-2023) (ATNLP).
 The project goal was two fold.
 The first part was a reproduction study of the paper *Generalization without Systematicity* by Lake and Baroni.
 The second part was free-form, where i chose to investigate in-context learning for experiment 3.
 My report can be found [here](https://github.com/hojmax/ATNLP/blob/main/Paper.pdf).

 ## 🏄‍♂️ Usage

 You will need a [Weights & Biases](https://www.wandb.com/) account to log the experiments.
 You will be prompted to enter your API key when running the notebook.
+You should the `wandb_project`and `wandb_entity` variables at the top of the notebook to match your account.

 ### Local